AEG dishwashers rated

 Table notes

-The customer score and brand reliability rating are based on a Which? member survey conducted in October 2016 of 89 AEG owners.
+The customer score and brand reliability rating are based on a Which? member survey conducted in October 2017 of 70 AEG owners.
 The customer score is based on whether members would recommend the brand to a friend, and reliability is based on members' experience of that brand.
-Number tested is based on the amount of model tested under our 2010 test programme.
+The average test score is based on all models tested between 2010 and 2017.

 KeyMember Content